 Keep in mind that dementia severely affects memory.
 For example, a person with dementia might not remember what food is for or how to use a spoon.

-A person with severe dementia may suffer from mood swings and a confused mental state, so they are easily agitated.
-Since they can’t make sense of things, situations can quickly escalate into violence where they might hurt themselves or others.
+A person with severe dementia may suffer from mood swings and a confused mental state.
+This can make them easily agitated.
+This may cause situations to quickly escalate into violence where they might hurt themselves or others.

-Alcoholic dementia increases the risk for falls by 2 to 8 times.11 This can be a problem for elderly individuals with degenerative bone disorders.
+Alcoholic dementia increases the risk for falls by two to eight times.11 This can be a problem for elderly people with degenerative bone disorders.
 Falls can easily cause fractures if they have osteoporosis or osteoarthritis.

 Pneumonia and urinary tract infections (UTIs) are prevalent in older adults.
-Since people with dementia tend to have poor hygiene, their chances of being infected are greater.
-Infections can also go unnoticed since they can’t express themselves.
+Because people with dementia tend to have poor hygiene, their chances of getting infections are greater.
+Infections can also go unnoticed if they can’t express themselves.
 These infections can spread into the blood and travel throughout the body, which can cause sepsis.

 Consequently, infections such as pneumonia and sepsis can increase a person’s risk for dementia.12 So if you have alcohol-related dementia, they can potentially worsen your condition.

-Up to 55 percent of dementia patients have a history of abuse.
-They are often abused by family members who may be overwhelmed with caring for them.
+Up to 55 percent of people with dementia have a history of abuse.
+The abuse often comes from family members who may be overwhelmed with caring for them.
 However, healthcare workers may also abuse them while they’re seeking treatment.
 13

 Wernicke's encephalopathy can progress into Korsakoff psychosis, both severe and untreatable.
-Patients who have this condition will develop amnesia.
-They won't be able to recall new information and memories from before its onset.
+People who have this condition will develop amnesia.
+They won't be able to recall new information or memories from before its onset.